Inheritance Law

 - Other personal items.

-- Testamentary appointment — designation of a beneficiary for a specific property or share,
+- Testamentary appointment — designation of a beneficiary for a specific asset or share,

-- Substitute heir designation — if person designated in first place predeceases,
+- Substitute heir designation — in case the person designated in first place predeceases the testator,

-- Will executor — person to oversee will execution.
+- Will executor — a person appointed to oversee execution of the will.

 5. Date and Signature